Albert Breer Had Better Be Wrong About Cardinals’ Coaching Moves

-Yesterday, SI journalist Albert Breer offered some harbingers as to the staff moves that Michael Bidwill is apt to make after the Cardinals’ game 17 finale in Palo Alto.
+On Saturday, SI journalist Albert Breer offered some harbingers as to the staff moves that Michael Bidwill is apt to make after the Arizona Cardinals’ Week 18 season finale in Santa Clara against the San Francisco 49ers.

 Here is what Breer had to say: